 Wildlife and nature’s colours flourish, with butterflies and bees busying themselves between bright and fragrant flowers.

-Expectant cows are given a six week holiday from milking to fortify them before calving.
+we give expectant cows a six week holiday from milking to fortify them before calving.

 Seeds of Autumn

 The vibrant greens of summer slowly fade to brown as the trees and shrubs shed their leaves and reveal their seeds.
-Once ground cover is established after autumn field cultivations, the days shorten and the cows come in.
-Some winter 'stubbles' are left until the new year for native and visiting birds to feast on.
+Once we establish ground cover after autumn field cultivations, the days shorten and the cows come in.
+We leave some winter ‘stubbles’ until the new year for native and visiting birds to feast on.

 Swallows, martins and swifts, fully-fuelled after a summer of insect-rich meals, line up on telegraph poles in preparation for the epic journey ahead of them.